 For clients and therapists new to EMDR, and indeed for those more familiar with how this therapy can work, it’s not hard to feel confused to the point of overwhelm about what protocol to use with what client presentation.

 Depression, Anxiety, Grief, OCD, ADHD, Pain, Couples, Infertility, Dissociative Identity Disorder, Childhood Trauma, In-growing Toenails – all (except perhaps the last one) seem to have their own scripted protocol.

-The key thing about the Attachment-Informed approach to EMDR therapy is that we understand pretty much every client presentation, even of the most complex kind, as rooted almost always in early-life experiences of secure and insecure attachment in childhood, and the presence or usually absence of repair to emotional ruptures big and small.
+The key thing about the Attachment-Informed approach to EMDR therapy (whether or not the A of attachment and the I of informed are capitalised….) is that we understand pretty much every client presentation, even of the most complex kind, as rooted almost always in early-life experiences of attachment in childhood, secure and insecure, and the presence of – or usually absence of repair to – emotional ruptures big and small.

 This helps both client and therapist understand and work with, to use computer terminology, the programming that determines how that individual got to be the way they are now.

 Whether the story is of war, abuse, assault, bullying, illness, injury or the full range of potentially traumatic experiences, what matters in doing this work therefore is less the detail of what happened, but, drawing on all its previous personal and shared evolutionary experience, the individual meaning which that person’s nervous system made of these stories.

 After all, as the brilliant Canada-based psychologist Gabor Mate puts it, trauma is the internal wound, not the external event.